cloyloys/Sprague-LinuxFinal/README.md

 "git add ." to add all contents I want to commit that are in the folder "git commit -m" to save a snapshot of the files
-"git push -u origin main" to upload them committed files
+"git push -u origin main" to upload them committed files This prompted me with a username and password, but GitHub no longer authenticates via the command line.
+So, using the generated token in place of my password, I was able to bypass this obstacle